-Declared as an UNESCO ‘International Man and the Biosphere Reserve’, the Kruger National Park is one of the largest game reserves in Africa.
+The Kruger National Park is one of the largest game reserves in Africa.
 It is situated across the Limpopo and Mpumalanga provinces of South Africa, and its borders stretch up to Zimbabwe in the north and Mozambique in the east.
-Back in 1898 it was known as the Government Wildlife Park.
-It later became the Sabi Game Reserve, and then the Kruger National Park in 1926.
+In 1898 it was known as the Government Wildlife Park and later it became the Sabi Game Reserve, and then the Kruger National Park in 1926.

 The Kruger National Park is the core of the Kruger 2 Canyons and Vhembe UNESCO Man and Biospheres, and the core of the Great Limpopo Transfrontier Conservation Area (GLTP Treaty, 2002).

 K2C is recognised under the UNESCO (United Nations Educations, Scientific and Cultural Organisation) Man and the Biosphere Programme.
 The Biosphere was registered in 2001 as a member of World network of more than 669 sites in over 120 countries.
 The Kruger to Canyon Biosphere Region is located on the western border of Kruger National Park, in the north-eastern part of South Africa.
 It covers about 2.6 million hectares.
 Biosphere Reserves are regions throughout the world that host important ecosystems and protected areas adjacent to human settlements, and are established to improve and promote solutions that both conserve the biodiversity and its sustainable use while considering the people around the area.